GeroZayas/Spanish-Lottery-CLI/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details. 📝
+This project is licensed under the MIT License 📝